How to Compare Objects in JavaScript

 and hero2.address

 are different object instances.
-Thus the shallow equality considers that
+Thus shallow equality considers hero1.address

 and hero2.address

-Fortuntately, the deep equality correctly compares the objects containing other objects.
-Let's see how it works.
+Fortunately, the deep equality correctly compares the objects that contain other objects.
+Let's take a look at how this works.

 4. Deep equality

-The deep equality is similar to the shallow equality, but with one difference.
-During the shallow check, if the compared properties are objects, a recursive shallow equality check is performed on these nested objects.
+Deep equality is similar to shallow equality, but with one difference.
+During the object check, if the values being compared are objects, then a recursive equality check is performed on these nested objects.

-Let's see an implementation of deep equality check:
+Let's look at the implementation of a deep equality check:

 The highlighted line areObjects && !deepEqual(val1, val2)